LearnOnDemandSystems/docs/lod/lods-enhanced-account-security.md

 If you forgot your Corporate Azure AD password, please reach out to your company support team for assistance.

-If you forgot your Microsoft account, please follow [Microsoft's guidance on recovering your account](https://account.live.com/ResetPassword.aspx).
+If you forgot your Microsoft account password, please follow [Microsoft's guidance on recovering your account](https://account.live.com/ResetPassword.aspx).

+If you forgot your Google account password, please follow [Google's guidance on recovering your account](https://accounts.google.com/signin/recovery).